Did you know that most computers have options built into them to make it easier for people with low or no vision to use them.Click for information

-There are several alternative ways in which the services that you receive from us may be paid for.
-We would be happy to discuss your circumstances so that we can advise you on the availability of Local Authority or NHS funding and the best method of paying.
+There are several ways in which the services that you receive from us may be paid for.
+We would be happy to discuss your circumstances so that we can advise you on the availability of Local Authority or NHS funding and the best method of paying for care.

-Our charges are based on an hourly rate that varies depending on the times at which our services are provided - but It's possible that you may not need to pay anything directly yourself.
+Our charges are based on an hourly rate that varies depending on the times at which our services are provided.
+It's possible that you may not need to pay anything yourself.
 Please contact your local Caremark office for full details, and answers to any questions you may have.